 - You may also consider enlisting the help of a global partner.
 In order to secure your organization, you can create and implement robust security mandates in your contracts.
 But as a whole, the global partnership has tremendous potential in not just amplifying your workforce, but also leaving you with enough time and resources to engage and maintain relationships with payers.

 - With a reduced number of in-person patient visits, there is bound to be a dip in your receivables while navigating COVID-19.
-It’s critical to first focus and amplify your follow-up efforts on A/R that is usually reimbursed without issues.
+It’s critical to first focus and amplify your follow-up efforts on A/R that are usually reimbursed without issues.
 It’s also a great idea to stratify and clear up your A/R backlog and then delegate reimbursement efforts to be repeated by either your internal or global team.

 Keeping the cash flow running smoothly is important in determining how quickly or effectively, you’ll be able to bounce back after the pandemic.